 Fresh coffee and tea are on hand across the site and our bars can serve you with a refreshing pint of local real ale or a glass of Prosecco.
 As always, Shepherds will be serving their locally made ice-creams – perfect in any weather.

-There are three Coffee Cart outlets at the Festival, situated in the Friends Café, Festival Food Hall and on the walkway towards the Tata Tent, all serving the finest fresh coffee and tea.
+There are three Coffee Cart outlets at the Festival, situated in the Friends Café, Festival Food Hall and on the walkway towards the largest venue, all serving the finest fresh coffee and tea.

 For a pint of real ale, a glass of wine or a jug of Pimm’s to enjoy in the sunshine, head to the Festival Bars.
-The Airstream Bar is returning to the Food Hall this year.
+The Airstream Bar returned to the Food Hall in 2018.

 The café is open early for your first shot of coffee through to the call for last orders.
 Join your friends or make new ones here.

-Relish returns to Hay Festival 2018, bringing you the Festival Restaurant, Café and Bar.
-Relish returns to Hay Festival 2018, bringing you the Festival Restaurant, Café and Bar.
-Our main focus is to source locally and sustainably to create delicious food for everyone to enjoy.
+Relish returned to Hay Festival 2018, bringing the Festival Restaurant, Café and Bar.
+Relish sources locally and sustainably to create delicious food for everyone to enjoy.

 Open every day of the Festival serving lunch and dinner, with a range of delicious dishes featuring seasonal ingredients from local farms.

-The restaurant offers a sit down meal so group bookings are welcome in the Restaurant during the festival, but we will also be taking walk-in tables.
-To book call 01285 658 444, email firstname.lastname@example.org or book online at relishbookings.com.
+The restaurant offers a sit down meal so group bookings are welcome in the Restaurant during the festival, but they also offer walk-in tables.

-Our bar will feature local beers, wine and an exciting array of delicious cocktails to enjoy throughout the day.
+The bar features local beers, wine and an exciting array of delicious cocktails to enjoy throughout the day.

-Our barista coffees, homemade cakes and other deli treats will be available all day to eat in or take away.
-Local veg soups and fresh bread will also be on offer, for a quick lunch between talks and shows.
+Barista coffees, homemade cakes and other deli treats will be available all day to eat in or take away.
+Local veg soups and fresh bread are also on offer, for a quick lunch between talks and shows.

 If you are looking for irresistible ice-creams, sublime sundaes and toppings; you’re in the right place.
 Shepherds have been making artisan ice-cream since 1987, using a unique recipe based on sheep’s milk.
 Visit their stall on site and their café/ice-cream parlour at 9 High Town, chosen by Condé Nast Traveller as one of the World’s Best Local Ice-Cream Shops.
 Follow them on Facebook or Twitter @shepherdsices.
 Don’t be a lost sheep – flock to Shepherds.